Phase Transitions for Sparse Random Sets Under Linear Forms: Acknowledgments

 \section{Acknowledgments}

 This research was supported, in part, by NSF Grants DMS1947438 and DMS2241623.
-The first author was introduced to this topic while he was a student at the 2022 SMALL REU at Williams College, and he thanks Professor Eyvindur Ari Palsson and the second author for giving him a chance to participate in the program.
-We thank the University of Pennsylvania and Williams College for their support over the course of this project.
-Finally, the first author thanks Professor Robin Pemantle for a very helpful conversation on the problem.
+The first author thanks Professor Robin Pemantle for a very helpful conversation on the problem.
+Finally, we thank Nathan Tung for reading a draft of this article and for many helpful comments which improved the exposition.